Rhizome-Conifer/conifer/README.md

 ### Contact

-Webrecorder is a project of [Rhizome](https://rhizome.org), developed with generous support from the Mellon Foundation.
+Webrecorder is a project of [Rhizome](https://rhizome.org), developed with generous support from the Andrew W. Mellon Foundation.

+For more info on using Webrecorder, you can consult our user guide at: https://guide.webrecorder.io/

-For any questions/concerns regarding the project or https://webrecorder.io/ you can:
+For any general questions/concerns regarding the project or https://webrecorder.io/ you can:

 * Open [issues](https://github.com/webrecorder/webrecorder/issues) on GitHub

 * Tweet to us at https://twitter.com/webrecorder_io

 * Contact us at support@webrecorder.io

 ### License